Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 Frequently Asked Questions

-The next cohort of the DE Zoomcamp starts in January 2026.
+The next cohort of the DE Zoomcamp starts around January each year.
 Register here: https://airtable.com/appzbS8Pkg9PL254a/shr6oVXeQvSI5HuWD before the course starts.

-The Data Engineering Zoomcamp is run by DataTalks.Club, a global online community of data professionals and learners.
-While the initial idea and most of the content were created by Alexey Grigorev, memebers of the DataTalks.Club community contribute to the course as instructors and maintainers of the course materials.
+DE Zoomcamp is run by DataTalks.Club, a global online community of data professionals and learners.
+While the initial idea and most of the content were created by Alexey Grigorev, members of the DataTalks.Club community contribute as instructors and maintainers.

 DataTalks.Club is often referred to as “the DataTalks Club”, “data talks club”, or “datatalks club”.

-You should expect to spend between 5-15 hours per week, depending on your background.
-This includes watching videos, completing homework, and working on projects.
-More time might be needed during project weeks.
-The time commitment varies based on your familiarity with the tools and concepts.
+Expect to spend 5-15 hours per week, depending on your background.
+This includes watching videos, completing homework, and working on the capstone project.
+More time may be needed during the final project weeks.

 Yes!
 All course materials, videos, and recordings remain available after the cohort ends, and you can learn at your own pace.
-You’ll have access to the Slack community for support, where you can search previous discussions or ask @ZoomcampQABot for help.
-However, please note that self-paced learning does not include homework submissions, project evaluations, or the ability to earn a certificate.
+You’ll have access to the Slack community for support.
+However, self-paced learning does not include homework submissions, project evaluations, or the ability to earn a certificate.
 To receive a certificate, you need to join an active cohort.

 You have multiple support channels available.
-Join the DataTalks.Club Slack community where you can ask questions and get help from instructors and fellow students.
-We also have an FAQ repository with answers to common questions, a @ZoomcampQABot in Slack for quick help, and regular office hours where you can interact directly with instructors.
+Join the Slack community where you can ask questions and get help from instructors and fellow students.
+We also have an FAQ repository with answers to common questions and a @ZoomcampQABot in Slack for quick help.

 Yes, people use these names interchangeably.
 Throughout this page we’ll use “Data Engineering Zoomcamp” as the canonical name.